alexcu2718/fdf/IMPROVEMENTS.md

 Implement extra functionality such as custom `.fdfignore` files.
 This shouldn't be particularly difficult to implement.
 Additional features to be added as requirements arise.

+Another one is the wrap any files from printing in quotes, so they can be passed to xargs (if they annoyingly contain spaces...)

+Printing additional file metadata on request (like ls)

 **Note**: Ideally implemented after the parallelisation restructure below is resolved.

 ## 5. Parallelisation Restructure